 Artist Concert Series, and the International Piano Series.
-She has also performed as a soloist with the Charleston Community Orchestra and participated in master classes with Vitalij Margulis, Maria Curcio, Joaquin Soriano, and Ilana Vered.
+She has also performed as an orchestral soloist and participated in master classes with Vitalij Margulis, Maria Curcio, Joaquin Soriano, and Ilana Vered.
 Her main influences and professors have been Vitalij Margulis, Uta Weyand, Enrique Graf, and Ilana Vered.
 She was awarded the Isabella Mebane Piano Performance Scholarship while pursuing her performance degree under the tutelage of Enrique Graf.

 Ms. Hudson has over 20 years of experience as a piano performer and music instructor to all ages.
 In her teaching she believes in teaching proper piano technique and musicianship at an early age, emphasizing the importance of early childhood education and parental involvement.